SirMrManuel0/webscraper-Asurascans-Reaperscans/README.md

 This project requires the following Python packages, which are listed in the **requirements.txt** file:

+- google
+- html5lib
+- beautifulsoup4
+- tabulate
 - yaspin
-- tabulate
-- beautifulsoup4
-- html5lib
+- requests
-- googlesearch
+- prompt_toolkit

 Use `pip` to install these packages with the command provided in the installation section.